 We ask students to enroll with the intention of completing the full 8-week series.

-This is not a drop-in workshop.
+This is a studio practice, rather than a drop-in workshop.